redefine-cs/redefine-cs.github.io/_staffers/hannah.md

 ---

-(Mentor) Hannah Gonzalez is a rising sophomore at University of Pennsylvania, majoring in CS.
+Hannah Gonzalez is a rising sophomore at University of Pennsylvania, majoring in CS.
 She’s interested in the application of CS in medicine, aerospace, and finance.
 She also loves painting, playing games, and watching The Big Bang Theory.